monusurana/nytimes/README.md

 * [X] Used ViewPager layout to show top stories
 * [X] Used Calligraphy library to use Newspaper like Font
 * [X] Used Event Bus to communicate Network State change across the application
+* [X] Used SharedPreferences to save the filter data
 * [X] Used Card View to show Search Articles

 ## Video Walkthrough